Previous Page Next Page

 If an operation employee administers any medication to a child under circumstances other than those described above, the intake specialist assesses an intake or an I&R DCL Standards Compliance.
 If the child suffered any serious negative effects from the medication (for example, seizures), the intake specialist assesses an intake for PHAB.
 If the child does not sustain any or has only minor effects (such as drowsiness), the intake specialist assesses an I&R DCL Standards Compliance.

-SWI Policy and Procedures March 2024
+SWI Policy and Procedures September 2024

 • Assesses for other DFPS, CCR, or PI programs.

-SWI Policy and Procedures March 2024
+SWI Policy and Procedures August 2024

-Current Sex Offender
+Sex Offender Currently in Operation

-Past Sex Offender
+Sex Offender Previously in Operation

 Outcry

-Assessment
+Assessment and Rationale

 No

-Either yes or no
+Either Yes or No

 Yes

-Either yes or no
+Either Yes or No

 No